-Gerlach and Yiu (2002) estimated the output gaps for the five Asian economies: Hong Kong, Korea, the Philippines, Singapore and Taiwan employing the HP filter and unobservablecomponents (UC) techniques and found that the UC methods are better for estimating output gaps in Asia.
+Gerlach and Yiu (2002) estimated the output gaps for the five Asian economies: Hong Kong, Korea, the Philippines, Singapore and Taiwan employing the HP filter, and unobservable-components (UC) techniques.
+They found that the UC techniques are better for estimating output gaps as they allow the construction of confidence bands for the gap.

-Sherbaz, Amjad and Khan (2005) estimated the potential output for Pakistan and found that actual output was below the potential for many years during 1963-2005.
-They concluded that that money supply and imports significantly contribute to widen the output gap while exports and public sector investment help reduce the gap.
+Sherbaz, Amjad and Khan (2009) estimated the potential output for Pakistan and found that actual output was below the potential for many years during 1963-2005.
+They concluded that that money supply and imports significantly contribute to widening the output gap while exports and public sector investment help reduce the gap.

 Konuki (2008) found that the results from multivariate Kalman filter are more realistic for the economy of Slovakia than the conventional statistical methods and production function approach.
-On the basis of his findings, he argues that the multivariate Kalman Filter provides a better base for conducting macroeconomic policy in Slovakia.
+He argues that the multivariate Kalman Filter provides a better base for conducting macroeconomic policy in Slovakia.

-In case of India, Bordoloi et al. (2009) found that India's a potential growth ranges from 8.2 to 10.2 per cent.
+In case of India, Bordoloi, Das and Jangili (2009) found that India's a potential growth ranges from 9.4 to 9.7 percent.
 Similarly, utilizing the SVAR method, Goyal and Arora (2012) found that the potential GDP growth for the Indian economy stood at 9 percent.
-Bhoi and Behera (2016) revealed that India's potential growth, which had accelerated to around 8 per cent during 2003-2008, decelerated considerably in the aftermath of the global financial crisis to about 7 per cent during 2009-2015.
+Bhoi and Behera (2016) revealed that India's potential growth, which had accelerated to around 8 percent during 2003-2008, decelerated considerably in the aftermath of the global financial crisis to about 7 per cent during 2009-2015.
 They used different univariate filters along with production function and multivariate Kalman filter to estimate the potential output.
-Other studies including Collen and Chang (1999) suggest that India's potential growth rate lies between 7 to 10 percent during the recent years.

 Bank Negara Malaysia (2012) estimated potential output by using the production function approach.
-The results show that the output gap was positive or close to zero for most of the period during 1995-2011 except for three episodes during which the economy passed through large negative output gaps: the Asian Financial Crisis (AFC), the bursting of the technology bubble in the US (Tech Bust) and financial crisis in the advanced economies.
+The results show that the output gap was positive or close to zero for most of the period during 1995-2011 except for the three episodes during which the economy passed through large negative output gaps: the Asian Financial Crisis (AFC), the bursting of the technology bubble in the US (Tech Bust) and financial crisis in the advanced economies.
+The negative gap was the largest and longest during the Asian Financial Crisis.

-In case of Srilanka, Ding et.al.
-(2014) estimated the potential output and output gap by using different univariate filters, multivariate filter, production function approach and SVAR approach.
+In case of Srilanka, Ding, Nelmes, Perera and Tulin (2014) estimated the potential output and output gap by using different univariate filters, multivariate filter, production function approach and SVAR approach.
 They found that potential output growth has increased to the range of 6-7 percent during the recent years.

-Felipe, Lanzafame and Zhuang (2014) estimated that potential output growth in China decelerated during the aftermath of global financial crisis (2008-2012).
+Felipe, Lanzafame and Zhuang (2014) estimated that potential output growth in China decelerated during the aftermath of the global financial crisis (2008-2012).
 They argue that changes in the structure of the economy, in particular: the share of industrial employment, the working-age population, the share of net exports in gross domestic product, export growth, the share of foreign direct investment in GDP and human capital accumulation determine the potential growth rate of Chinese economy rather than the demand side factors.

 Bank of Japan estimates and releases the potential growth rate and output gap on a regular basis.
-The May 2017 Update has found that the potential GDP growth rate has increased to 0.5-1 percent in recent years due to improvement in total factor productivity.
+Bank of Japan (2017) has estimated that the potential GDP growth rate has increased to 0.5-1 percent in recent years due to improvement in total factor productivity.

 Bhandari (2010) estimated the potential output and output gap for Nepal by using HP filter and production function approach.
-He found that the output gaps remained within narrower bands after 1990s compared to the late 1970s and 80s.
+He found that the output gaps remained within narrower bands after the 1990s compared to the late 1970s and 80s.
 The result from the production function revealed that the total factor productivity continuously fell after the early 1990s.